smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.2.2 =
+Update to get automatic text-direction handling, with the option to force LTR or RTL manually whenever you need.

 = 1.2.1 =
 After updating, head to Settings › General to supply your own translation-JSON URL and tailor the Authenticator text in any language you need.